Skip to main content

 Integrating Web Server Log Data

-Updated over a week ago
+Updated over 4 months ago

 Overview

-The integration of your web server log files, which record all transactions on your web server, is required for Botify to analyze how search engine bots interact with your website.
+The integration of your CDN or web server log files, which record all transactions on your web server, is required for Botify to analyze how search engine bots interact with your website.
 Log data is contained in date-stamped text files with one line for each request; the specific format differs based on your web server host.
 The basic information in all log files includes the request date, type of request, the requestor, and the HTTP response.
 The log lines for user visits and search engine traffic provide insights in Botify into your website’s health.

 When integrated, your log data is available throughout Botify, including LogAnalyzer, SiteCrawler, Analytics Overview, and RealKeywords.
 Your log data combined with Botify’s crawl data helps you realize the full benefit of Botify with key metrics that give insight into how search engines are crawling your site and how crawl activity correlates to visitor traffic.